robatwilliams/decent-code/formatting.md

 # Formatting

 *Almost all formatting issues should be automated through tools such as ESLint or Checkstyle.
-Violations should fail the build.*
+Violations should fail the build, lest they accummulate and make new ones hard to notice.*

 *Local development (file-watch) builds need not fail on violations, lest it become an annoying inconvenience.
 Editor/IDE settings matching the requirements should be checked in and shared, for example using [EditorConfig](https://editorconfig.org/) files.
 Also consider running the automated checks using a source control pre-commit hook.*